 Ilya & Emilia Kabakov: Tomorrow We Fly

-Ilya and Emilia Kabakov have been working together as an artist duo since the late 1980s.
-They are best known for their ambitious total installations—autonomous "sets" installed in museum halls, comprising architectural elements and paintings.
+The Kabakovs are best known for their ambitious total installations—autonomous "sets" installed in museum halls, comprising architectural elements and paintings.
 Surrounding their visitors with visual and auditory stimuli, they furnish them with a direct, unmediated experience with another reality, largely drawn from everyday life in the post-Stalinist Soviet Union.

 Ilya Kabakov, considered the father of Russian conceptual art, was born in 1933 in Dnipropetrovsk, FSU (now Dnipro, Ukraine).
 From the very outset of his career he explored the individual's social status in the complex reality of a totalitarian regime which restricts personal freedom.
 Artistic practice in this context is imbued with a sweeping utopian spirit, as a refuge from everyday life.

 The installations created by Kabakov later on in collaboration with his wife Emilia (also born in Dnipropetrovsk, in 1945), narrate situations of domination and oppression, reflecting the failure of the Communist Utopia.
 They raise fundamental questions about the status of past traditions in a revolutionary society, the power of artistic values to influence the individual's life and their chances to survive in the race to the future.
 As allegorical capsules, these questions surpass the realms of art, and are addressed to all human beings.

 Emilia, a pianist by profession, emigrated from the Soviet Union in 1973, settled in New York, and worked as a curator and an art consultant.
 Ilya lived in the Soviet Union until 1987, the year he first travelled to the West at the age of 54.
 Since 1989 he has been creating in collaboration with Emilia.
 They married in 1992.